dat3Cph/spring2025/docs/exam/frontend/exam_questions.md

 ### Security/Routing/Styling

 4. Explain what React-Router is and which problems does it solve?
-5. Show and explain the essential building blocks like `BrowserRouter, Routes, Route, Outlet, path, element, errorElement, useNavigate etc.`.
+5. Show and explain the essential building blocks of React-Router.

 <div style="page-break-after: always;"></div>